almazkun/effective_python/chapter_3_Functions_item_19-26/README.md

     except ValueError:
         return default
 ```
-The problem is that deafult `dict` will be shared with all the call of the function.
+The problem is that default `dict` will be shared with all the call of the function.
 Because it will be defined only once at module loading.
 Which will have a surprising behavior:
 ```python
 foo = decode("bad date")
 foo["stuff"] = 5